HeardLibrary/digital-scholarship/manage/control/github/clone.md

 <img src="../images-clone/command-line-clone.png" style="border:1px solid black">

+During the cloning process, the local repository is associated with the particulary GitHub repository that was cloned, which is referred to as `origin`.

 To see the commit history of the newly cloned repository, from within the repository's local directory, enter

 ```